 - Official high school transcripts with graduation date

-All transcripts, preliminary and final, must be official (received in sealed, unopened envelopes).
+All paper transcripts, preliminary and final, must be official (received in sealed, unopened envelopes).
 Ask your previous schools to send your official transcripts directly to us.
-In some cases, transcripts may be sent to CSUN electronically.
-Check with your previous school.

 CSUN - Office of Admissions and Records